 The Meridian Visa Infinite is a great card for the average person that drives around and buys groceries.
 The card provides a 4% cashback rate on gas and groceries, making it very valuable for the average individual.
 It also provides a 2% cashback on pharmaceutical purchases and utility bills.
-On the whole, the Meridian Visa Infinite is a perfect choice for a main credit card and does its job well.
-As long as you don’t go over your spending limit with it -which is $25,000- you’ll get a great value for your buck.
+As long as you don’t go over your spending limit with it – which is $25,000- you’ll get a great value for your buck.
 This card costs $99 a year, but the first year is free.

 Below is a breakdown of what the card offers, what it lacks, and our opinion about it’s overall benefits.